-Dance and Drama are key elements of our creative arts expertise and our students have a wealth of opportunities to be involved in clubs and productions throughout the year.
-From contemporary dance to dramatic performances at the Georgian Theatre and shows at College, whether you want to be in the limelight or doing a great support role back stage, there's something for everyone.
-There are opportunities to be a leader in the Evolution Dance company or be a key member of the Sixth Form Theatre Company.
+Dance and Drama are key elements of our creative arts expertise and our students have a wealth of opportunities to be involved in clubs and productionsthroughout the year.
+From contemporary dance to dramatic performances at the Georgian Theatre and shows at College, whether you want to be in thelimelight or doing a great support role backstage, there's something for everyone.
+There are opportunities to be a leader in the Evolution Dance company orbe a key member of the Sixth Form Theatre Company.

 On the music front there are many ensembles across all genres, from classical and choral to jazz and rock.
 Groups perform locally, as well as in national competitions, in respected venues, such as the The Glasshouse International Centre for Music, Gateshead.
-Find out below how taking part in performing arts led to a career for former student Matt Hoss.